openvswitch/ovs/Documentation/intro/install/fedora.rst

 `python-openvswitch`, `openvswitch-test`, `openvswitch-devel`, and `openvswitch-debuginfo` RPMs are optional unless required for a specific purpose.

-The `ovn-*` packages are only needed when using OVN.

 Refer to the `RHEL README`__ for additional usage and configuration information.